Akureyri Tours

 Is it better to stay in Akureyri than in Reykjavik for the majority of my trip?

-It depends entirely on what you plan to see and do, but the main attractions of both cities can be explored within the space of a day.
-However, for a greater choice in downtown attractions and accommodation, as well as proximity to the international airport, Reykjavik is a better bet.
+It depends entirely on what you plan to see and do, but you can explore the main attractions of both within the space of a day.
+However, Reykjavik is a better bet for a greater choice of downtown attractions and accommodation and proximity to the international airport.